Stressed Woman

 What Causes Headaches?

-When you have a headache, it is not easy to focus on what might be causing it.
+When you have headaches, it is not easy to focus on what might be causing them.
 However, once you have recovered from your pain, you can start thinking about how to prevent it in the future.
-To do this, you need to be aware of the things in your environment, diet and daily routine that may cause headaches.
+To do this, you need to be aware of the things in your environment, diet, and daily routine that may cause head pain.
 This process can be challenging.
+Keeping a journal of symptoms and triggers can help identify patterns and support better prevention strategies over time.

 Common Types of Headaches